MARINE PROTECTED AREAS

 Background

-We contribute scientific and technical information to support the protection of more than 100,000 square kilometers of marine areas.
+We contributed scientific-technical information to support the protection of more than 100,000 square kilometers of marine areas.

-We have produced over 20 publications related to marine protected areas in the region.
+We have released more than 20 publications related to marine protected areas in the region.

-We issue position papers and regional statements to share relevant information that facilitates decision-making.
+We issued position papers and regional statements to share relevant information that facilitates decision-making.

 We provide information and advice to support the drafting of legislative projects and public policies.